TritonDataCenter/rfd/rfd/0171/README.md

 links](https://github.com/joyent/rfd/issues/135#issuecomment-501458279)

-I think it might be sufficient here to track the original objectId when making a symlink.
+I think it might be sufficient here to track the original objectId when making a SnapLink.
 Though another question is whether we should track both the very first objectId (in the above example would be object1 for both object2 and object3) and the immediate source (object1 for object2 and object2 for object3) or whether one or the other is sufficient here.